-Description: (Level 2 Regular ELD) This English language development course is designed for students who have less than 4 years in EL Program and who scored a 2 or 3 on the California English Language Development Test (CELDT).
-The goal is to systematically develop Contents and academic language.
-The instructional focus is on developing speaking, listening, reading, and writing skills.
-This course is aligned with CA ELD standards.
+Description: (Level 1 Regular ELD) This English language development course is designed for students who have less than 5 years in EL Program and who scored a 1 or 2 on the California English Language Development Test (CELDT).
+The goal is to improve students' knowledge of reading, writing, listening, and speaking English.
+This course is aligned with California English Language Development Standards and is designed to meet the proficiency benchmarks so that students can succeed in grade-level SDAIE courses.